ymardoukhi/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

 ├── data                        -> Main simulation data storage │   ├── borealis                -> Borealis cloud and local simulation results │   └── n4_m4_nparam5_v0        -> BS simulation results using fock backend
+│       └── nist                -> Stores the output results of the NIST SP800-22 tests
 ├── figs                        -> Figures for README.md and analysis.ipynb file
-├── main_exact.py               -> Calculate the exact probabilities of the Fock states ├── main_hufmann.py             -> Post-processing of BS Fock states using Huffman Encoding ├── main_permutation.py         -> Post-processing of BS Fock states using permutation symmetry ├── main_sim.py                 -> Simulate BS using fock backend ├── main_tf.py                  -> Experimental: tune the BSGates to yield higher entropy ├── README.md                   -> This readme file
-└── src                         -> Libraries
+├── full_sim.sh                 -> Script than runs a full simulation for multimode linear BS ├── main_exact.py               -> Calculate the exact probabilities of the Fock states ├── main_hufmann.py             -> Post-processing of BS Fock states using Huffman Encoding ├── main_permutation.py         -> Post-processing of BS Fock states using permutation symmetry ├── main_sim.py                 -> Simulate BS using fock backend ├── main_tf.py                  -> Experimental: tune the BSGates to yield higher entropy ├── nist_extractor.sh           -> Bash script that extracts results of different test from NIST STS output ├── papers                      -> Folder where relevant papers are stored for further reading ├── README.md                   -> This readme file ├── requirements.txt            -> pip requirements for initialising the python environment └── src                         -> Libraries
     ├── Architecture.py         -> Initialise the architecture of a BS
-    ├── Borealis.py             -> Initialise the Borealis device on Xanadu cloud ├── BosonSamplingStat.py    -> Tools to analyse the disribution of Fock states ├── PostAnalysis.py         -> Tools to analyse a set of binary stream └── PostProcessing.py       -> Post-processing methods Von Neumann, Huffman and Permutation Symmetry
+    ├── Borealis.py             -> Initialise the Borealis device on Xanadu cloud ├── BosonSamplingStat.py    -> Tools to analyse the disribution of Fock states ├── NIST.py                 -> Source for plotting NIST results
+    ├── PostAnalysis.py         -> Tools to analyse a set of binary stream └── PostProcessing.py       -> Post-processing methods Von Neumann, Huffman and Permutation Symmetry
 ```